Isabello/lisk-tools/README.md

 # Lisk-Ban-Tool

-This is tool is in testing for banning nodes using IPSET inside of linux.
+This is tool is in testing for banning Lisk nodes using IPSET that are running versions prior to 0.1.4 and are peered to your node.

 You will need the following software:

 IPSet - Install and create an ipset